 “Accounting for scalability guarantees that you’re not going to run into a problem that you won’t be able to resolve in a timely fashion,” says Fuller.

-This way of thinking applies to the IT infrastructure of a business as a whole, as well as the software being used and the systems in place.
+This way of thinking applies to the IT infrastructure of your business as a whole, as well as the software being used and the systems in place.

-“Even if going in, you know that only 10 people are using this software now, you have to stop and think, ‘what about 5 years from now?’” says Fuller.
-“You don’t want to be 5 years down the road scrambling to fix a problem that could have been resolved by accounting for scalability.”
+“Even if you know that only 10 people are using a piece of software now, you have to stop and think, ‘what about 5 years from now?’” explains Fuller.
+“You don’t want to be five years down the road scrambling to fix a problem that could have been resolved by accounting for scalability.”

 We recently worked on a public facing website that handles permits and the client came to Bit-Wizards with a limited budget.
-Our software engineering team developed what they were able to under the budget constraints.
+Initially, our Software Engineering team only developed what they were able to under the budget constraints.

 “But then the website became very popular and started seeing a lot more traffic,” says Fuller.
 “It started becoming incredibly slow and people started complaining about just trying to do a simple thing, like fill out some forms, and it was taking forever to submit.”